Set Up and Edit Pipelines

 For a pipeline to run if a file meets the defined trigger condition, you must activate it.
 You can make any existing pipeline activate or inactive by doing the following:

-1. On the Pipeline Manager page, select the name of the pipeline that you want to activate.
+- Open the Pipeline Manager page.
+Then, select the name of the pipeline that you want to activate.
 A pane appears on the right.